gbaeke/extraction_debugger/README.md

 # Document Field Extraction Tool

-![Document Field Extraction Tool Architecture](image.png)
+![Document Field Extraction Tool Architecture](image.png) (Note: this tool is a command line tool.
+Image is just for illustration purposes.)

 This tool helps you extract specific fields from documents (PDFs, etc.) using AI-powered extraction.
 It converts documents to markdown format first and then uses AI to identify and extract the required fields based on your schema definitions.

+Extraction can be done in three ways:

+1. OpenAI JSON mode
+2. Instructor
+3. OpenAI structured outputs (results may vary because this does not support all the features in a JSON schema like Instructor does)

 ## What is this?